lvdk24/BachelorStage/ReadMe.txt

 To get started: run the getStarted.py file.
 This will create all the necessary directories used in the code.

+If you want to get results right away, use the Ising_params/ising_parameters/ising_params_id_0 directory for pre-trained weights.

 Naming: Since we have used quite a lot of parameters and want to distinguish between those in the filename for easy reading, we use the following naming system: n - nspins, a - alpha, t - timeout, r - nruns (or ri for nruns index).
 For example:
 TQ_states_n16_a2_t0.1_ri1.json.